mthstanley/twender/README.md

 Description
 -----------
 Python project to determine the gender of Twitter users based on the text of their tweets using machine learning techniques.
 Provides tools for collecting tweets to be used as training data as well as building a naive bayes classifier trained on that data.
+In order to provide the labeled training data used for supervised learning (naive bayes) this project uses name and gender data from social security card applications to create a mapping from first name to gender.
+It then uses that mapping to label a tweet as male or female based on the name they supplied to their twitter account.
+The Twender web application takes a twitter handle from the user and uses the internal classifier to classify each of their most recent tweets and then uses that to calculate the overall gender of that user.

 You can find the application live at <http://twender.mtstanley.tech/>